jhvanderschee/hugocodex/content/posts/breadcrumbs-updated.md

 date: 2021-12-09
 ---

 I have been building Hugo websites for half a year now some, and I am a BIG fan.
 Sure the documentation is a bit weird or incomplete at times.
-Where do you find the variable 'resources', for example?
+Where do you find the variable 'resources' (all lowercase), for example?
 I don't know.
 On the other hand, the [Discourse channel](https://discourse.gohugo.io/) is absolutely amazing.
 The time people are devoting to help everybody out is just mind blowing.

 In the past six months I have stuggled a lot and learned a lot.
 So, when I looked back at the code I used for my [breadcrumbs](/add-ons/breadcrumbs/) (which I created more than half a year ago), I saw that I could improve it... and I did.